 There is a community of men and women who continue to rally around Candace to make sure Aevrie’s needs are met.
 In fact, this week, at just shy of three months, we purchased diapers for the first time.
 Truth is, there are more gifted diapers stored away that can’t be used only because they are too large.

 Much of 2020 has made its way into 2021.
 We continue to hear about a deadly virus that mutates and refuses to slow down.
 We continue to hear about the sins of racists and narcissists.
 We continue to mourn the loss of the unarmed and unprotected.
 Unemployment continues to plague our neighborhoods.
 The homeless increases and evictions loom… still.

 Still… there are Aevrie Rhose moments!
-Moments that are so big they cause us to honestly consider how little worry and fret changes.
+Moments that are so big they cause us to honestly consider how little is accomplished due to worry and fret.
 Moments that are huge and beg us to continue to stack the small wins as monuments of gratitude and thanksgiving.